 Boat tour – costing around £80, you’ll sail off with your group from the harbour into the night.
 Certainly the most romantic option so far, but bring a coat.
 And a hat.
 And a scarf.
 Gloves, thermal trousers and under garments, ear muffs, extra socks, balaclava, and a portable wood burning fireplace.

-Rent a car – at prices starting from £30 per day, this is not only a great option for driving off to create your own private Northern Lights experience, but also to see other parts of the country without having to pay for individual tours for everything you want to see, such as the famed Blue Lagoon.
+Rent a car – when you rent a car at prices starting from £30 per day, this is not only a great option for driving off to create your own private Northern Lights experience, but also to see other parts of the country without having to pay for individual tours for everything you want to see, such as the famed Blue Lagoon.

 Located about 40km from Reykjavik, the Blue Lagoon should take under an hour to drive to depending on weather conditions.
 Dipping into the geothermal thermal spa will provide you with average water temperature of around 38°C in the main area, which will make you a pleasant 38°C warmer than you were previously.
 The geothermally heated water is rich in minerals, which are said to have healing properties, particularly with skin ailments.
 The scene of steam rising off the water with snow-capped mountains visible through the haze in the background is the first of many scenes you’ll struggle to do justice through the use of your camera.